Oppam: Plot

 To reduce scrutiny, they avoid an electronic transfer.
 Jayaraman withdraws the money and gives it to Krishnamoorthy; the transaction is seen by Devayani, a divorcee and maid in the apartment building.
 Krishnamoorthy puts the money in a safe in his apartment.
 A large wedding takes place, to which everyone in the building is invited.
-Jayaraman goes to Krishnamoorthy's apartment after the party to find him dead and the money missing from the judge's safe.
-He senses the presence of someone else in the apartment; the killer tries to escape, but Jayaraman subdues him.
-After learning Jayaraman is blind, the killer who is revealed to be Vasu sneak past him and escapes in a car.
+Jayaraman goes to Krishnamoorthy's apartment after the party only to find him dead and the money is missing from the judge's safe.
+He senses the presence of someone else in the apartment and the killer tries to escape, but Jayaraman subdues him.
+After learning Jayaraman is blind, the killer who is revealed to be Vasu sneak past him and escapes in an auto.
 In the chaos, Krishnamoorthy's money is missing and the police accuse Jayaraman of stealing it.
+After Krishnamoorthy's funeral, Vasu keeps on following Jayaraman.
+He tries to inform about Vasu to the police but fails.

 They learn at the police station that Devayani's brother had the money, but Jayaraman is charged with murder.
 He vainly pleads for a chance to find the killer, whose presence he could sense.
 After Jayaraman is beaten by the police during an interrogation, he fights back and escapes.
 He tries to hide Nandini from Vasu with the aid of his officer friend Ganga.
 Jayaraman reveals to Ganga that Nandini is actually Vasu's daughter, whom the serial killer is trying to kill.
 He, Nandini and Ganga hide in the convent under the Mother Superior's supervision.
 However, Vasu arrives and attacks Ganga.
 Jayaraman tries to reveal that Nandini is Vasu's daughter, which she hears and becomes shocked.
 But Vasu believes that it as an emotional blackmail to save Nandini.
 Vasu tries all his way to kill Nandini but Jayaraman saves her.
 Jayaraman tells Nandini that she isn't actually Vasu's daughter and he told that to fool him.
 Suddenly when Vasu approaches Nandini, Jayaraman calls Vasu in his mobile phone.
 When the ringtone is heard, Jayaraman kills Vasu.
 In the end, Jayaraman and Nandini beginning a life together as a loving father and daughter.